david-hov/employee_managment/README.md

 ## Project Installation

+To ensure the correct Node.js version, this project uses an `.nvmrc` file.
+If you are using [nvm](https://github.com/nvm-sh/nvm) (Node Version Manager), you can run the following command to automatically use the appropriate version:

 Follow these steps to set up the project:

 1. Copy the example environment file and create your `.env`: